zoltangbereczky/project-sleep/README.md

 project-sleep
 =============
 Real life REST API
-Literally, have some REST then GOTO SLEEP;
+Literally, have some REST and GOTO SLEEP;